nzamulov/go-jpeg-markers/README.md

 According to [CCITT T.81 THE INTERNATIONAL (09/92)](https://www.w3.org/Graphics/JPEG/itu-t81.pdf) markers serve to identify the various structural parts of the compressed data formats.
 Most markers start marker segments containing a related group of parameters, some markers stand alone.
-All markers are assigned two-byte codes: an 0xFF byte followed by a byte which os not equal to 0x00 of 0xFF.
+All markers are assigned two-byte codes: an 0xFF byte followed by a byte which is not equal to 0x00 or 0xFF.

 ## Motivation